heptal/alfred-google-verbatim/README.md

 wierd speling -> `⌘+⇧+'` -> """wierd speling"""

-This workflow is a zip of the `src` directory with the `.alfredworkflow` extension
+This workflow [direct download](https://github.com/heptal/alfred-google-verbatim/raw/master/Verbatim%20Google%20Search.alfredworkflow) is a zip of the `src` directory with the `.alfredworkflow` extension